gadael/gadael.com/source/en/legal/terms-of-service.md

 Gadael.com provides means for Account and Paid Plan cancellation on the Gadael.com website.
 If You cancel Your Account within 40 calendar days of the date of sign up to the paid plan, and You request a refund, Gadael.com will refund all payments You have made to Gadael.com within the 40 calendar days prior to the cancellation and refund request.

-## PROPRIETARY/INTELLECTUAL PROPERTY RIGHTS

-Gadael.com and/or its suppliers, as applicable, retain ownership of all proprietary rights in the Service and in all trade names, trademarks and service marks associated or displayed with the Service.
-You will not remove, deface or obscure any of Gadael.com's or its suppliers' copyright or trademark notices and/or legends or other proprietary notices on, incorporated therein, or associated with the Service.
-You may not reverse engineer any software associated with the Service.

-## INJUNCTIVE RELIEF

-You acknowledge that any use of the Service contrary to this Agreement, or any transfer, sublicensing, copying or disclosure of technical information or materials related to the Service, may cause irreparable injury to Gadael.com, its affiliates, suppliers and any other party authorized by Gadael.com to resell, distribute, or promote the Service ("Resellers"), and under such circumstances Gadael.com, its affiliates, suppliers and Resellers will be entitled to equitable relief, without posting bond or other security, including, but not limited to, preliminary and permanent injunctive relief.

 ## PROPER USE

 Gadael.com does not claim ownership over any User Content submitted on or through the Service.
 Your User Content belongs to You.
-However, by uploading any User Content to the Service, You agree that Gadael.com may store and display (only to You, to the extent that You make such User Content private) Your User Content solely as necessary in connection with the Service.
+However, by uploading any User Content to the Service, You agree that Gadael.com may store and display  your User Content solely as necessary in connection with the Service.
 To the extent You choose to share any of Your User Content with other users of the Service, You agree to allow these users (i.e., only the users you specify) to view Your User Content and, to the extent applicable, collaborate with You and Your User Content.

 You understand that all User Content is the sole responsibility of the person from which such User Content originated.
 This means that You and your users, and not Gadael.com, are entirely responsible for all User Content that You and your users upload, post, transmit or otherwise make available via Your Account and your application instance.
 Gadael.com does not control the User Content posted via the Service and, as such, does not guarantee the accuracy, integrity or quality of such User Content.